Optimizing spend management for cloud services by streamlining reporting tools and maximizing savings

 Interning with the Plutus team was an incredible journey of learning and growth.
 One of my first projects was redesigning the cost reporting tool, a feature that helps users break down and analyze their cloud expenses.
 It felt like a big responsibility knowing my work would eventually go live, but it was also exciting as it was an opportunity to create something meaningful.

-My manager gave me an SAP spotlight award for my work, which made me feel appreciated and validated the effort I had put in.
+My manager gifted me an SAP spotlight award for my work, which made me feel appreciated and validated the effort I had put in.
 It wasn’t just about the recognition—it was knowing that what I contributed made a meaningful difference for both the team and our users.
 What stayed with me was the trust I was given throughout the internship.
 Being able to take ownership of projects made me feel valued, showing me that my ideas and perspective mattered.

 Of course, there were also moments that stretched me.
 Explaining my design decisions to developers and stakeholders was challenging at first, and I worried about not having all the answers.
 But I learned that it’s not about knowing everything—it’s about being clear, listening, and staying open to collaboration.
 Questions from the team often made me rethink my approach, and those conversations led to better designs, reminding me that good design is never a solo effort.